 Story of “The Cowherd and the Weaver Girl” (optional)

 Tree or plant, bamboo preferred

-On the day of July 7th, create your wish papers (tanzaku) by cutting strips of colorful paper and folding them in half.
-You can chose not to fold them and leave the back exposed, but I like to keep what I write to myself because I feel that it makes the spell more powerful.
+On the day of July 7th, create wish papers (called tanzaku) by cutting colorful paper into strips.
+Cut long strips in half or fold them in half for privacy.
 Punch a hole in the top of the tanzaku and create a loop with the twine or thread.
-Meditate on what you want to improve about yourself.
-As the festival was traditionally to plead for skills, something skill based would be excellent (ie: to get better at calligraphy, knitting, clay sculpting, wood working, cooking, etc.) but is not necessary.
+Think about a skill that you have that you want to improve, or a new skill that you would like to learn.
 Write your request on the tanzaku and hang it on the bamboo plant (or other plant if you don’t have bamboo).

-After allowing your tanzaku to sit all day, you may remove it from the bamboo either at midnight or on the morning or July 8th (dawn in the best).
-If you like, this would be a lovely time to read the folktale “The Cowherd and the Weaver Girl” to yourself or out loud.
-Light the tanzaku and burn it in your cauldron (remembering to practice fire safety at all times).
-As your tanzaku burns, visualize it being released to the Universe.
+After allowing the tanzaku to sit all day on the 7th, remove it from the bamboo either at midnight or on the morning of July 8th (dawn is best).
+Optional: read the folktale “The Cowherd and the Weaver Girl” or another version of the Vega and Altair story to yourself or out loud.
+Light the tanzaku and let it burn completely in the cauldron.
+As the tanzaku burns, imagine the smoke to be your plea being released to the Universe.